tehreemt/EE629-InternetOfThings/Final_Project/Readme.md

   ![](3c.SedvsAct_Aug.PNG)

-  The scatter plot shows I have been less active for all the three months.
+  The scatter plot shows I have been less active for all the three months; being most sedentary in the month of August.

  iv.